-As part of its commitment to care for victims and survivors of abuse, the Diocese of Exeter has commissioned an Independent Listening service from First Light.
-First Light is a charity offering support to people who have experienced sexual abuse.
+- First Light Listening Service: As part of its commitment to care for victims and survivors of abuse, the Diocese of Exeter has commissioned an Independent Listening service from First Light, a charity offering support to people who have experienced sexual abuse.
 It provides an attentive and attuned listening ear to assist people in talking about experiences in relation to present or past abuse.
 The service can assist individuals in considering the next steps, and provide support in taking them.
 Next steps could include reporting abuse to a statutory agency, instigating disciplinary, proceedings, seeking counselling, pastoral support or mediation.
-Additionally, and only where appropriate and with your agreement, First Light can enable referrals to be made to other professionals.

 - moMENtum: moMENtum is a mutual support group for male survivors of childhood sexual abuse.
 The group meet as equals for support, to gain an understanding of one another and to share information and resources.
 More information is available on their website.